BarbzCodez/Spendr/documentation/project-proposal.md

 **Acceptance Criteria:**\
 Given I am a logged-in user,\
 When I navigate to the budget tab,\
-Then I should see already existing budget and their progress.
+Then I should see already existing budgets and their progress.

 ### Expense Analytics